Nash Equilibria in Games with Playerwise Concave Coupling Constraints: Existence and Computation: Learning Constrained Nash Equilibria

-\paragraph{Smoothness along trajectory} Even though we assume smoothness of utilities and constraints, $B^\eta_i(x)$ is not globally smooth due to unbounded growth of the log-term towards the boundary of $\mathcal{C}$.
+In order to prove our convergence result, we adopt standard assumptions on smoothness and Lipschitz continuity of utility functions, see also \citet{mertikopoulos_unified_2023}, and extend these regularity conditions to the constraints. \begin{assumption} There exist constants $L$ and $M$ such that the functions $u_i$ for $i \in [m]$ and $c_j$ for~$j \in [b]$ are all differentiable, $L$-Lipschitz continuous, and $M$-smooth in the joint strategies $x \in \mathcal{X}$. \end{assumption} Despite smoothness of utilities and constraints, $B^\eta_i(x)$ is not globally smooth due to unbounded growth of the log term towards the boundary of $\mathcal{C}$, which represents a key challenge in the analysis.
 However, we show that $B^\eta_i(x)$ is smooth over the joint strategy trajectory of independent log barrier regularized gradient ascent when using suitable adaptive stepsizes $\smash{\gamma^{(t)}}$.